Beto did it again: O’Rourke burned through $14M on latest unsuccessful campaign

 Beto O'Rourke, the former Texas congressman who began his 2020 presidential campaign drawing large crowds and glowing magazine cover features, unceremoniously dropped his bid on Friday afternoon -- but not before spending nearly $14 million on his second expensive political loss in less than a year, Federal Election Commission records indicate.

-Just last year, O'Rourke -- who raised over $17 million for his presidential run -- participated in the most expensive Senate race in U.S. history before falling to oust Sen. Ted Cruz, R-Texas.
+Just last year, O'Rourke -- who raised over $17 million for his presidential run -- participated in the most expensive Senate race in U.S. history before failing to oust Sen. Ted Cruz, R-Texas.

 Cruz spent more than $45 million in his effort to fend off O'Rourke, who shelled out approximately $75 million in the failed bid.
 The FEC numbers on O'Rourke's push for the Democratic nod to take on President Trump in 2020 were last updated on Sept.
 30.